arrow drop search cross

 Edmund de Waal with Salto vase.
 Photo by Peter Leth-Larsen © Axel Salto/VISDA

-Artist and author Edmund de Waal has curated an exhibition of acclaimed Danish ceramicist Axel Salto (1889 – 1961), presenting an unparalleled opportunity to experience the full range of Salto’s work, most never before seen in the UK.
-The exhibition includes a specially commissioned installation by de Waal inspired by Salto’s work and interests, highlighting the 20th-century master’s enduring influence.
+Artist and author Edmund de Waal has curated an exhibition of acclaimed Danish ceramicist Axel Salto (1889 – 1961), presenting an unparalleled opportunity to experience the full range of Salto’s work, most never before seen in the UK, at The Hepworth Wakefield.

 In this talk, de Waal will reveal the richly imagined dialogue between himself and Salto – two artists who never met.